skiadas/SoftwareDevelopmentPracticumCourse/activities/activity1-1classesObjects.md

 *functionality* that can be activated by calling the **methods** that belong to its class.

 A **UML diagram** is a graphical summary of the data and methods in a class.
-Below is the UML diagram for the Retangle class from the Simple Java Graphics[^1] library written by Cay S. Horstmann.
+Below is the UML diagram for the Rectangle class from the Simple Java Graphics[^1] library written by Cay S. Horstmann.

 ![](../images/uml_rectangle.png){ width=80% }